Areas of Study

 The Systems Neuroscience area also has a weekly meeting, called Proseminar on Current Research in Neuroscience (Neuro Brown Bag), where current research in the area is presented.
 Neuro Brown Bag is held every Friday at 12:00 noon.

-The primary systems neuroscience faculty are Professors Peter Hickmott, Kelly Huffman, Edward Korzus, Khaleel Razak, and Glenn Stanley.
+The primary systems neuroscience faculty are Professors Peter Hickmott, Kelly Huffman, Edward Korzus, Khaleel Razak, Glenn Stanley, and Edward Zagha.
 For further information about graduate study towards the Ph.D. in Neuroscience, go to Graduate Study.